georgekoki/lame-chopper/README.md

 7. Stitch every line together
 8. Save it as an image file

+#### To get started, download the contents of lame-chopper-executable and consult the readme!

 It uses OpenCV 4.1.0 to extract image data and to save images.
 So if you plan on tweaking the code/compile it yourself you can download it for free here: https://opencv.org/